 The image below depicts the two curves of this phase portrait near the separatrix.
 The initial values of these curves differ only in the last binary digit of their 64 bit mantissa:

-reach the maximal accuracy in 64 bit mantissa, 19 or 20
+maximal accuracy in 64 bit mantissa, 19 or 20 significant decimal digits

-with 22 decimal digits, however the difference between their binary
+numbers are represented with 22 decimal digits, however the difference between

 This smallest difference in the initial values however was enough to finally direct the black curve upward yet the red curve downward, demonstrating the ultimate accuracy of integration for this 64-bit mantissa real type.
 The relative error tolerance in this case was set to 10-25 < 10-19 meaning that at every of 80 finite steps, all 64 binary digits of the result were true, so that the highest accuracy at every step (in a format with 64 bit mantissa) was achieved.

 For pedagogical aspects of the Taylor Center look here: